Things to do in Aruba

 California lighthouse Aruba history

 Aruba, the “One Happy Island,” is known for its stunning beaches and vibrant culture.
-But perched at the island’s northernmost tip stands a silent sentinel with a fascinating history: the California Lighthouse.
-If you’re planning a trip to Aruba, understanding the story behind this iconic landmark will surely enrich your experience.
+But perched at the island’s northernmost tip stands a silent sentinel with a fascinating history.
+If you are planning a trip to Aruba, understanding the story behind this iconic landmark will surely enrich your experience.

 Built between 1914 and 1916, the California Lighthouse owes its name to the steamship California, which tragically wrecked off the Aruban coast on September 23, 1891.
 This maritime disaster highlighted the urgent need for a reliable navigational aid in this area.